dbcls/grasp/README.md

 ### Run

-    $ npm run watch
+    $ RESOURCES_DIR=./examples npm run watch

-Visit http://localhost:4000 (If `PORT` environment variable is specified, Grasp will listen on that port).
+This loads the example resource definitions from `./example`.

+Visit http://localhost:4000.
 You will see GraphQL Playground.

+Note: You can change the port to listen on with `PORT` environment variable.
+Other configurations are described at  [Configuration](#configuration) section.

 Write a GraphQL query below in the query editor (left pane):